-A CWO student who wishes to obtain full-degree status later must submit a second application to the School of Nursing and follow all admission policies.
-CWO status does not qualify students for Financial Aid.
-CWO status does not guarantee admission to future graduate degree programs.
-If a student is accepted as a degree student, no more than two classes may be taken and counted toward a future graduate degree program.
+If you’re a non-degree student but expect to pursue full-degree status later, you must submit a second application to the School of Nursing and follow all admission policies.
+As a CWO student, you cannot qualify for financial aid and aren’t guaranteed admission to future graduate degree programs.
+If you’re accepted as a degree student, no more than two classes may be taken and counted toward your future graduate degree program.

 Courses recommended for all students pursuing an MS or DNP degree:

-- NURS 622: Systems and Population in Health Care
+- NRSG 780: Population Health and Promotion in Health Care

 Additional courses for students interested in pursuing APRN degrees: